Ed Sheeran's Wax Figure Arrives At Madame Tussauds Singapore Ahead Of His Sold-Out Mathematics Tour Concert

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SINGAPORE - Media OutReach Newswire - 31 January 2024 - English singer-songwriter Ed Sheeran will have his wax figure at Madame Tussauds Singapore ahead of his Mathematics tour in the country for a limited period.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 31 January 2024 - English singer-songwriter Ed Sheeran will have his wax figure at Madame Tussauds Singapore ahead of his Mathematics tour in the country for a limited period.

 Photo by: Madame Tussauds Singapore